 3. Evaluate relevant Health & Safety legislation and its appropriate implementation for Bioscience employees.

 4. Discuss and explain the importance of specimen integrity on receipt into the laboratory.

 5. Discuss and explain clinical governance and accreditation in laboratories.

 6. Evaluate the ethical issues arising from developments in medicine and biology.

 1 Management and Professional Issues in the NHS context

-Professional regulation and conduct, role of BMS, user demand and management of staff and workload, training and CPD, effective team working.
+Professional regulation and conduct, role of the Biomedical Scientist, user demand and management of staff and workload, training and CPD, effective team working.

 2 Health and Safety